Updated: Apr 12

 Jon Stryker is one of the billionaires driving “gender identity” globally.
-He funds his LGBT non-governmental organization, Arcus Foundation, from his stock in medical multinational Stryker Corporation, to which he is heir.
+He funds his LGBT non-governmental organization, Arcus Foundation, from his stock in medical multinational Stryker Corporation, to which he is the heir.
 Vanguard Group, one of the world's biggest investment companies, holds the largest share of stock in Stryker Corporation.
-BlackRock, the largest investment company in the world (global assets total $10 trillion) is the third-largest holder of Stryker Corporation stock and the biggest holder of Vanguard Group stock.
+BlackRock, the largest investment company in the world (global assets total $20 trillion) is the third-largest holder of Stryker Corporation stock and the biggest holder of Vanguard Group stock.
 The fourth is Greenleaf Trust, which is the financial management company Jon Stryker left to create Arcus Foundation.
 Cumulatively, these investment houses own Stryker Medical and would hold influence over its operations.

 Those at the pinnacle of the global LGBT corporate juggernaut come out of banking and investment, not human rights.
 BlackRock employs both a former Federal Reserve vice chairman and a former head of the Swiss National Bank.
 BlackRock recently rolled out a “queer” credit card through MetaBank, part of Meta Financial Group.
 Meta Financial Group’s largest shareholder is BlackRock.

 Black Rock owns the lion's share of stock in 38 of the companies donating to Planned Parenthood, which has become the largest provider of cross-sex hormones to young people.
-They are also among, or, the largest share holders, along with Vanguard Group, of Johnson & Johnson pharmaceutical giant, Pfizer, United Therapeutics, GlaxoSmithKline, AbbVie (the makers of Lupron), Merck, and Novartis.
+They are also among, or, the largest shareholders, along with Vanguard Group, of Johnson & Johnson pharmaceutical giant, Pfizer, United Therapeutics, GlaxoSmithKline, AbbVie (the makers of Lupron), Merck, and Novartis.
 It would be easier to list the pharma giants not owned by BlackRock.
 They also own most of our media conglomerates, such as Comcast and Disney, our payment platforms and banks, and our food corporations.
 They own banks such as Deutsche Bank, Goldman Sachs, and JP Morgan Chase, all of whom have shown a keen interest in “gender identity.”
 They own our textile companies, and they own Big Tech.

 BlackRock, along with the Vanguard Group (which they own as well) nearly own the world, and it’s obvious they have an investment in the ideology of “gender identity.”
 What exactly are they investing in when they financially support this new ideology being driven across the globe?

 We must look at what “gender identity” accomplishes in the world to understand this and why the largest banks and investment houses in the world have any interest in a tiny minorities identity issues.
 “Gender identity” does double duty.
 First, it opens markets in sexual identity.
 Without it, the already massively profitable corporate identities created out of same-sex attraction could not be expanded.
-Without violating the boundaries of male and female, all that exist are lesbian, bisexual, gay, and straight people as a marketing constituency.
+Without violating the boundaries of male and female, all that exists are lesbian, bisexual, gay, and straight people as a marketing constituency.
 Add “gender identity” which provides an illusion of changing sex, placing it on a spectrum, and the marketing constituency expands infinitely.
 As “gender” ideologists are fond of reporting, there are as many genders as there are people.
-Any marketing graduate can tell you that to hone your message to smaller and smaller, more distinct groups, is a recipe for success.
+Any marketing graduate can tell you that honing your message to smaller and smaller, more distinct groups, is a recipe for success.
 Not only are medical identities profitable in this equation, but profits soar for everyone.